Work Study Service Team for the Shamanic Permaculture Design Course

 Sacred Plant Medicine Ceremonies & Transformation Practices

 At key moments during the retreat, we will offer a traditional Andean Coca initiation and ceremonies.
-Service participants will be invited to join for these ceremonies.
+Service participants will be invited to join for many of these ceremonies.

 - $750.00 – Shamanic Permaculture Work Study Service w/ Ceremony Initiations